kirillg/Demo-EventBuddy/Demo.md

 	}
 	````

+	> **Note:** Take into account that in order to show an Update and retrieve a new Twitter handler picture, you must paste the above script into the **Update** operation, but renaming the function to _update_.
+This way, whenever you change a Session with a different Twitter handle, the new picture URL will be retrieved and saved.

 1. Press the **Save** button to save the changes to the script and wait for the confirmation that the changes have been saved.

 	![portal-session-script-save](images/portal-session-script-save.png?raw=true)